 Machu Picchu is the most popular attraction in Peru and has become a very popular destination!
 If you’re planning a trip to this UNESCO World Heritage Site, we promise you won’t regret it!
-We visited Machu Picchu with Gate 1 Travel last November and wish we could have had more time to explore Peru.
+We visited Machu Picchu by train with Gate 1 Travel in November 2017 and wish we could have had more time to explore Peru.

 Before you go, there are five important things you need to know about visiting Machu Picchu.

 Oh, and one other tip: there is so much more to see in Peru than just Machu Picchu!
 Make sure you also check out all the amazing sites in the Sacred Valley.

 5 Things You Need To Know About Machu Picchu:

 Bring your passport with you.
 First of all, you’ll need it to get in the entrance.
 But the best part is, you can also get it stamped!

 Outside the entrance, there is a bathroom facility.
 Directly in front of that you’ll find the booth where you can get a souvenir stamp.
 It is free, but be prepared that there may be a long line.

 2.)
 The peak in iconic Machu Picchu photos is actually Huayna Picchu